(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Do you hike with your dog?
 Share your favorite tips for hiking with your dog in the comments!

-Make sure to save these tips for hiking with your dog for later!
+Click below to save these tips for hiking with dogs on Pinterest!